-According to The Department for Communities and Local Government, around 10,000 self build homes are completed each year accounting for about 10% of new housing in the UK.
+It’s estimated that around 12,000 self build homes are completed each year accounting for about 10% of new housing in the UK.

 For the majority of self builders, it is a fantastic experience but building your own home is not easy.
 To give your project the best chance of success, good planning and a clear strategy is essential.
 Let’s have a look at some of the factors that provide the basis for your initial plans.